reflex-dev/reflex-web/docs/library/forms/upload.md

 )
 ```

-Selecting a file will add it to the browser's file list, which can be rendered on the frontend using the `rx.selected_files(id)` special Var.
+Selecting a file will add it to the browser's file list, which can be rendered
+on the frontend using the `rx.selected_files(id)` special Var.
+To clear the
-To clear the selected files, you can use another special Var `rx.clear_selected_files(id)` as an event handler.
+selected files, you can use another special Var `rx.clear_selected_files(id)` as
+an event handler.

-To upload the file, you need to bind an event handler and pass the file list.
+To upload the file(s), you need to bind an event handler and pass the special
+`rx.upload_files(upload_id=id)` event arg to it.

 A full example is shown below.